amangeldyshalginbayev/Blogging_Application/README.md

 # Flaskblog

 This repository created for learning Flask framework by building blogging web application.
-The application is deployed to Heroku and can be accessed via this address: https://aman-flask-blog.herokuapp.com.
+The application is deployed to DigitalOcean VPS and can be accessed via this IP address: http://178.128.145.253/.

+## Technology stack used in production:
+* **Ubuntu 20.04** - VPS server OS
+* **Nginx** - reverse proxy
+* **Gunicorn** - Python WSGI HTTP Server
+* **SQLite** - database engine
+* **Flask** - Python web framework

-## Key functionalities of the application
+# Key functionalities of the application

-# Users
+## Users
 * User registration via email.
-After registration account activation link is sent to your email, you need to visit this link to activate your account.
+After registration account activation link sent to your email, you need to visit this link to activate your account.
 When trying to login with account that not yet activated, application notifies and sends activation link again to registered email
 * Login
 * Logout
-* Upload avatar image
+* Upload profile picture
-* Change username and password
+* Change username and email
 * Resetting your password via email
 * Link mobile phone number to your account.
 Currently, implemented only 3 countires: United Kingdom, Kazakhstan, Estonia.
 SMS PIN code sent to your number via [Messente-API](https://messente.com/documentation/omnichannel-api).
 You can send sms from your Flask application using HTTP all around the world using this service.

-# Posts
+## Posts
 * Create
 * Update
 * Delete
 * Like
 * Cancel like

-# Comments
+## Comments
 * Create
 * Update
 * Delete